 Of course, if you’re not feeling your view that particular morning, you could always simply board your private jet, and head off to your private tropical island and enjoy a time-out session there instead.
 Billionaire status, deep down inside, admit it – it’d be awesome to have the sort of unlimited funds that would allow for a lifestyle unlike any other for you and your loved ones to enjoy and create priceless memories with.

-Speaking of those with fantastic amounts of wealth, today we’ll be taking a look at five of South Africa’s billionaires.
+Speaking of those with fantastic amounts of wealth, today we’ll be taking a look at five of South Africa’s billionaires, millionaires, and youngest millionaires.
 These are individuals who have all worked incredibly hard over a number of years to amass such vast levels of wealth – so isn’t it exciting to think that, within a matter of hours, you too could be joining their exclusive “billionaire boys club” ranks with a huge cash prize win when you bet on US Powerball online!

 Through his forays in the technology sector as CEO of Tesla and SpaceX, Musk has amassed a net worth of an astonishing $23.6 billion – that’s R339 750 792 000... can you even pronounce that figure?
 What’s the first ultra-expensive item you’d splash out on with a fortune that huge?